 April in Vancouver is a beautiful month: a time of early sunshine, budding gardens and — thanks to the Cherry Blossom Festival — flourishing new dancers, too.
+No bats, bat exclusion done professionally.
 The Vancouver Cherry Blossom Festival is heading full-swing into its annual World Umbrella Dance, with this year’s blossom-infused extravaganza including a special Bollywood twist.

 If you’re unfamiliar with the festival’s Umbrella Dance, prepare to be impressed.
 B.C. residents of all ages will be spinning, jumping and umbrella-twirling to the jangling beats of “Shabop!”
 These fun, energetic dance moves are the brainchild of famed South Asian choreographer Shiamak Davar, AKA ‘The Guru of Contemporary Dance.’
 Shiamak Style dance has infiltrated the globe: his troop has performed everywhere from the Bollywood International Film Festival to the 2010 Winter Olympic Games.
 His program provides up to 10 rehearsals for all participants, and helpful choreographic videos too.